 TIP: Set your pan on a rimmed cookie sheet to catch any juices that bubble over.

 There’s something about a crumble that calls out for something creamy — use ice cream, whipped cream, creme fraiche, or yogurt.
-Or even better, how about with my fabulous Whipped Yogurt?
+Or even better, how about with my fabulous whipped yogurt?

-Summer Fruit Jumble Crumble
+Mixed Fruit Crumble

 Ingredients

-- 1 or 2 ripe peaches, chopped
+- 1-2 ripe peaches, chopped

 - 2 plums, pitted and sliced